-What is a property lien?
+What is a Property Lien?

 As a property buyer, it’s important to understand the meaning of property liens in-full to ensure that you’re making the smartest investment decisions.

-Generally, a property lien provides security for creditors in case their debtors fail to make necessary payments.
+To start, a property lien provides security for creditors in case their debtors fail to make necessary payments.

 A lien is a legal claim put on a residential or commercial property that gives the holder the right to obtain access to that asset if the debtor’s obligatory dues are not paid or met in the contractually agreed-upon manner.